-Table 1: Monte Carlo results assessing the fixed-point estimator: Mean, median, and standard deviation (across replications) of the parameter estimates from the censored estimators L_A^C , L_B^C , PL_A^C and PL_B^C and the uncensored ML estimator, L; and proportion (Prop) of observations placed in the censored region
+Table 1: Monte Carlo results assessing the fixed-point estimator: Mean, median, and standard deviation (across replications) of the parameter estimates from the censored estimators L_A^C , L_B^C , PL_A^C , and PL_B^C and the uncensored ML estimator, L; and proportion (Prop) of observations placed in the censored region

-5 Censored Densities Fitted to the MPC and FRB Forecast Errors
+6 Censored Densities Fitted to the MPC and FRB Forecast Errors

-We now fit the censored density functions to the MPC and FRB staff forecast error data for GDP, as seen in Figures 1 and 2.
-We use L_A^C because, consistent with the Monte Carlo evidence and attempts to fit L_B^C to the forecast errors (reported in Section A.6.1 of the online Appendix), L_A^C better avoids boundary solutions for γ when fitting the two-piece normal distribution.
+We now fit the censored density functions to the MPC and FRB staff forecast error data shown as histograms in Figures 1 and 2.
+We use L_A^C because, consistent with the Monte Carlo evidence and attempts to fit L_B^C to the forecast errors (reported in Section A.8.1 of the online Appendix), L_A^C better avoids boundary solutions for γ when fitting the two-piece normal distribution.
 In all cases $P_r = 0$ (for large r), confirming satisfactory estimation.
-The online Appendix (see Tables A4 and A5) provides supplementary results for other forecast horizons and when censoring the MPC's density forecasts at 30 percent rather than 10 percent, as in practice, and vice versa for the FRB.
+The online Appendix (see Tables A5 and A6) provides supplementary results for other forecast horizons and when censoring the MPC's density forecasts at 30 percent rather than 10 percent, as in practice, and vice versa for the FRB.
 We refer to relevant aspects of these supplementary results in the discussion below.
 In summary, as expected, these tables reveal that the variances of the uncensored Gaussian forecast error densities increase with the forecast horizon.
-But this is often not the case for the skewed and fat-tailed densities (when they differ from the Gaussian density, which, as seen, they do for the UK but not the US sample).
+But this is often not the case for the skewed and fattailed densities (when they differ from the Gaussian density, which, as seen, they do for the UK but not the US sample).
 The skew of the uncensored densities tends to increase with the forecast horizon in the UK but decrease in the US.

-Censored forecast error densities at the 10 percent level are shown for the UK in Figure 3 and for the US, censoring at 30 percent, in Figure 4.
-In each case, pre-pandemic densities are again shown in panel (a) and densities including the pandemic in panel (b).
-As before, the US densities in panel (b) involve appending to the actual forecast error data a single artificial observation of -20 percent to simulate the likely effects of the forecast errors made during COVID-19.
+Censored forecast error densities at the 10 percent level are shown for the UK in Figure 1 and for the US, censoring at 30 percent, in Figure 2.
+In each case, pre-pandemic densities are shown in panel (a) and densities including the pandemic in panel (b).
+The US densities in panel (b) involve appending to the actual forecast error data a single artificial observation of -20 percent to simulate the likely effects of the forecast errors made during COVID-19.
+Table 2 reports the parameter estimates of the censored densities, alongside the estimates when an uncensored density is fitted.

-Looking at the UK first (pre-pandemic) and comparing Figure 3 with the uncensored distributions of Figure 1, we see that not allowing the outlying 10 percent of errors to influence the shape of the distribution has a considerable effect on skewness when using the MPC's preferred two-piece normal density.
-For the 2PN, the degree of skew present in Figure 3 is lower than when outlying errors are not censored.
-Many of the negative forecast errors (observed during the global financial crisis) are now censored, placed in the left tail, rather than accommodated, as in Figure 1, via a higher skew estimate.
-The degree of skew drops further when censoring these two-years-ahead forecast errors at 30 percent (see online Table A4).
-It remains the case, however, that a t distribution with a low number of degrees of freedom, 2.17, is needed to capture the peak of the error distribution.17 Similar results are seen when forecasting one year ahead (see online Table A4).
+Looking at the UK first (pre-pandemic) and comparing Figure 1 with the uncensored distributions of Figure A1, we see that not allowing the outlying 10 percent of errors to influence the shape of the distribution has a considerable effect on skewness when using the MPC's preferred two-piece normal density.
+For the 2PN, the degree of skew present in Figure 1 is lower than when outlying errors are not censored.
+Many of the negative forecast errors (observed during the global financial crisis) are now censored, placed in the left tail, rather than accommodated, as in Figure A1, via a higher skew estimate.
+The degree of skew drops further when censoring these two-years-ahead forecast errors at 30 percent (see online Table A5).
+It remains the case, however, that a t distribution with a low number of degrees of freedom, 2.17, is needed to capture the peak of the error distribution.21 Similar results are seen when forecasting one year ahead (see online Table A5).
 At h = 1 (effectively a current-quarter nowcast) the uncensored forecast error density is much more Gaussian than at the longer forecast horizons and censoring has different effects: the estimates of γ continue to be reduced by censoring, and increasingly so when censoring at 30 percent.
-But given that the uncensored nowcast error density is effectively symmetric, this means the censored densities become right-skewed.
+But given that the uncensored nowcast error density is